yigitahmetsahin/ubuntu-configurator/README.md

     - **DHCP (y/N)**: use DHCP for IPv4 or configure static
     - **Network type**: choose between public (internet access) or local (CIDR-specific, no default route)
       - If local: specify CIDR range that should use this interface (e.g., `192.168.0.0/16`); the script prevents `0.0.0.0/0`
+      - Local mode disables default routes and DNS from DHCP, sets route metric to 500, and adds a `scope: link` route for the specified CIDR
     - If static: provide `address (CIDR)` and optional `DNS servers`
     - **Optional (Y/n)**: mark interface as optional to skip boot wait
   - If `firewall-config`: